udaykumar0515/library-management-system/readme.md

 - Generate fake **student** and **book** records easily.
 - Assign books to students with random issuance.
 - Fully integrated with MySQL for data persistence.
-- Organized structure with support for `.env`-based credential protection.
+- Uses `.env` file for secure credential management.
-- Clean and simple interface for demonstrating library data.
+- Clean and simple interface demonstrating library data.

 ---